rebecca-riley/no-scrubs/README.md

 # no-scrubs
-no-scrubs is an application which scrubs track metadata from Spotify playlists and liked songs and outputs it in csv format.
+no-scrubs is an application which scrapes track metadata from Spotify playlists and liked songs and outputs it in tsv format.

 ## Introduction
 Welcome to **No Scrubs**!
 As a DJ for [KUCI Irvine](https://kuci.org), I spend a lot of time with my music collection.
 I keep all my tracks in a spreadsheet so I can sort by genre, artist, release date, popularity, and label to streamline bringing you "the best mix of mellow, upbeat, and underground music on public radio."™  Manually inputting information for each track was incredibly tedious, so I decided to automate the process with a script to "scrub" my Spotify music library for metadata.
 Thus, **No Scrubs** was born.